Senate in round-the-clock session to confirm Trump Cabinet

 In each case Democrats intend to use the maximum time allowed under the Senate's arcane rules to debate the nominations, which may result in a series of late-night votes this week and delay Mnuchin's approval until Saturday.

-Republicans and Trump himself have accused Democrats of slow-walking approval of the Cabinet, noting that previous presidents have been able to put a Cabinet in place more quickly.
-Democrats claim that it's Trump's fault because many of his nominees have complicated financial arrangements and ethical entanglements they claim they have not had enough time to dissect.
+Republicans complain that previous presidents have been able to put their Cabinets in place more quickly.
+Democrats say it's Trump's fault because many of his nominees have complicated financial arrangements and ethical entanglements they claim they have not had enough time to dissect.
 Thus far, six Cabinet and high-level officials have been confirmed, including the secretaries of Defense, Homeland Security and Transportation.

 The clash over nominees has created a toxic atmosphere in the Senate that mirrors the tense national mood since Trump's election, with Democrats boycotting committee votes and Republicans unilaterally jamming nominees through committee without Democrats present.
 Republicans control the Senate with a narrow 52-48 margin, yet there is very little suspense about the final outcome on any of the nominees.
 That's because Democrats themselves changed Senate rules when they were in the majority several years ago so that Cabinet nominees can now be approved with a simple majority in the 100-seat Senate, not the 60 votes previously required.